7UKECREAT0R/MCCompiled/README.md

 scoreboard players operation * "coins" += @a "MCC_TEMP0"
 ```

-## What does it have?
+## what does it have?
 Variables, custom data structures, decimal numbers, if statements, loops, and a complete preprocessor which allows easy duplication of commands.

-## What is definitions.def?
+## what is definitions.def?
 The definitions file is a massive collection of constants which are specific to the latest Minecraft version.
-You can use any of them in the language at any time, both making code extremely readable, and making version transition much easier.
+You can use any of them in the language at any time, making code extremely readable.
 Need the ID to red wool?
-No need to look it up, just type \[wool: RED\]!
-And if the ID changes in some scuffed Minecraft release, then it will automatically change with the next update!
+No need to look it up, just type `[wool: RED]`!
+It also works with chat color codes, like `[color: red, bold]`

-## Is Java Edition support coming?
+## is Java Edition support coming?
-There will not be any java edition support in the future, since writing functions for it is a little more bearable and the generated code would be extremely inefficient for this reason.
+There will not be any java edition support in the future, since writing functions for it is a little more bearable and the generated code would be extremely inefficient.

-## Long Term Support?
+## long term support
-As long as I remain in a position where this is advantagous to my work, MCCompiled is staying.
-Even after there may still be some motivation to do so.
+As long as I remain in a position where this is advantagous to my work, MCCompiled is staying. (probably after that too but idk)